 The resource Preventing and responding to suicide: Resource kit for schools has been distributed to all primary, intermediate and secondary schools in New Zealand, and is being further supported through training workshops for staff on how to use the guidelines (New Zealand Suicide Prevention Action Plan 2013–2016, Ministry of Education, Action 2.3).

-To support children and young people in contact with Child, Youth and Family (CYF) the social work assessment framework Tuituia now includes specific prompts to identify and assess the risk of suicide.
-Specialist training in recognising and responding to self-harm and suicide risk has also been provided to CYF caregivers around the country (New Zealand Suicide Prevention Action Plan 2013–2016, Ministry of Social Development, Actions 7.1–7.4).
+To support children and young people in contact with Ministry for Vulnerable Children, Oranga Tamariki the social work assessment framework Tuituia now includes specific prompts to identify and assess the risk of suicide.
+Specialist training in recognising and responding to self-harm and suicide risk has also been provided to Oranga Tamariki caregivers around the country (New Zealand Suicide Prevention Action Plan 2013–2016, Ministry of Social Development, Actions 7.1–7.4).